hmchen47/DataScience/Notes/p01-Bayesian.md

 + Bayesian methods
   + found on the explicit use of judgement, formally expressed as prior belief and possibly loss functions
-  + reasonably dependng on the context abnd the audience
+  + reasonably dependng on the context and the audience
   + aiming to convince a wide range of opinion $\implies$ subjective inputs strongly argued and subject to sensitivity analysis

 + Bayes theorem and Bayes factor